xingren23/ComfyFlowApp/README.md

 **In summary, if you want to share workflows developed in ComfyUI with other users, choosing ComfyFlowApp is the right choice.**

 ### How Does ComfyFlowApp Work?

-ComfyFlowApp： Users could develop a webapp from ComfyUI workflow in seconds, and share it with other users.
+ComfyFlowApp: Users (also creators) can develop a web application from the ComfyUI workflow in seconds, and share it with other users.

 ::: tip